 1981; 175 items), and

-• Wechsler Intelligence Scales for Children Revised (WISC-R; Wechsler, 1974) Digit
+• Digit Span Subscale of the Wechsler Intelligence Scales for Children Revised (WISC-R; Wechsler, 1974; 28 items).

-Span Subscale (28 items).

-Although individual item level data was available for all of the aforementioned tests, conducting a unidimensional 2-PL is not a viable means of estimating general ability because of the nature of test construction and administration.
-The PIATs and PPVT-R were administered to subjects in an adaptive manner.
-The starting items on the PIAT Math and PVVT-R were determined by age, whereas the starting items for the remaining PIAT subtests were determined based on PIAT Math performance.
-Moreover, administration of a given test were terminated when a subject reached a “ceiling.”
-For example, testing was terminated for the PIAT Math if a subject incorrectly answered 5 of the most recent 7 questions (See Baker, Keck, Mott, & Quinlan, 1993 for a thorough overview of NLSY-CYA test administration protocols).
-In essence, this administration procedure results in a tremendous amount of non-randomly missing data.

-Although the administration created non-randomly missing data, the standard scores of the PVVT-R, PIATs, and WISC-R Digit Span themselves are valid and very reliable assessments of cognitive ability (Mott & Baker, 1995).
-Accordingly, we elected

-to use the standard scores of all the Gen2 ability measures already mentioned.
-However, subjects were surveyed on a biannual basis.
-Thus we could not use cognitive tests at a given age.
-Instead, we aggregated scores across a 4 year window, and targeted ages 9 and 10.
-We targeted 9.5 because all cognitive tests were administered within the 8–11 age window, we wanted to maximize the number of subjects with viable ability scores, and we wanted to ensure temporal precedence with respect to AFI.
-In the case of missing subtests, we allowed age 11 scores to replace age 9 scores, and age 8 scores to
+The standard scores of the PVVT-R, PIATs, and Digit Span considered valid and reliable assessments of cognitive ability (Mott & Baker, 1995).
+However, subjects were surveyed on a biennial basis.
+Thus we could not use cognitive tests at a fixed exact age.
+Instead, we aggregated scores across a 4 year window, and targeted the midpoint between ages 9 and 10.
+We targeted 9.5 because all cognitive tests were administered within the 8–11 age window, we wanted to maximize the number of subjects with viable ability scores, and we wanted to ensure temporal precedence aby measuring intelligence prior to the occurrence of AFI.
+In the case of missing subtests, we allowed age 11 standard scores to replace age 9 standard scores, and age 8 standard scores to

-replace age 10 scores.
-By employing a 4 year window, all subjects had an equal chance
+replace age 10 standard scores.

-of replacing the primary test administration.
 Our replacement strategy ensured that the average age of testing matched the average of our targeted ages.

-Measurement.
-A unidimensional conﬁrmatory factor analytic model was run in

-Mplus 7.31 (Muthén & Muthén, 2014), and used a robust maximum likelihood estimator (MLR).
-There were 8,254 useable observations in 3,742 clusters.
-A single factor solution ﬁt the model decently (RMSEA = .101, p(RMESA < .05) = 0; CFI

-= .973; TLI = .946, SRMR = .027).
-Table 4 on page 28 contains a full summary of the model ﬁt statistics, and Table 5 on page 29 contains the factor loadings.
+To obtain intellectual ability measures for each NLSY-children respondent, we fit a confirmatory factor analysis model (using Mlus; Muthen & Muthen, 2014) and their robust maximum likelihood estimator option.
+A single-factor model fit fairly well (RMSEA = .101; CFI = .973; TLI = .946), supporting the use of this model to construct a unidimensional scale score for each respondent.
+We used factor scores obtained from this model as our measures of NLSY-Children intelligence.

 Replicability & Reliability.
-Given the recent concerns about replicatability in

-psychology (Open Science Collaboration, 2015), we repeated our aggregates of Gen2 intelligence, centered at ages 10.5 and 11.5, and replicated all of our analyses.
+We repeated our aggregates of Gen2 intelligence, centered at ages 10.5 and 11.5, and replicated all of our analyses.
 These replications can be found in the Appendices A and B, respectively.
-Appendix A begins on page 52 and appendix B begins on page 60.
-The test-retest reliabilities of Gen2 intelligence across our three aggregations is reported in the lower triangle of Table 8 on page 30.
-The diagonal indicates the number of respondents with intelligence aggregations for that year, and upper triangle reveal the number of respondents with viable scores for both respective ages.
-Stars indicate signiﬁcant at the .01 level.
-The test-retest correlations are very high ( r > .90) across all pairings, suggesting that our method captures consistent (but not identical) measures of intelligence across ages.
-Additional analyses examining the reliability of intelligence diﬀerence scores are reported in a later section.
+The test-retest reliabilities of Gen2 intelligence across our three aggregations is reported in the lower triangle of [Table 3?]Table 8 on page 30.
+The diagonal indicates the number of respondents with intelligence aggregations for that year, and upper triangle reveal the number of respondents with viable scores for both respective ages. [stars go away]The test-retest correlations are very high ( r > .90) across all pairings, suggesting that our method captures consistent measures of intelligence across ages.

 Reliability of Diﬀerence Scores